RouninMedia/HTML-Import-SHIM/README.md

 Although the  **HTML Import SHIM** is intended primarily to import `.html` files, it will just as capably, import `.svg`, `.json` and `.txt` (plaintext) files.

-The key difference when importing anything that isn't an HTML document is that we should use
+The key difference when importing anything that isn't an HTML document is that instead of `this.contentDocument.body.children[0]`, we should use:

 ```
 this.contentDocument.children[0]
 ```

-instead of `this.contentDocument.body.children[0]`.

 **e.g.**